harvestfi/harvest-strategy-base/README.md

-# Arbitrum Chain: Harvest Strategy Development
+# Base Chain: Harvest Strategy Development

 This [Hardhat](https://hardhat.org/) environment is configured to use Mainnet fork by default and provides templates and utilities for strategy development and testing.